41st GST Council Meeting Highlights, Updates, Outcome and More

 The session of the 41st GST Council Meeting on August 27, 2020, played a crucial role in addressing a paramount concern – the compensation shortfall felt by states since the initiation of GST.
 As collections from cess proved insufficient for compensatory payouts, the meeting proposed two prospective solutions to bridge this fiscal gap.

 At the forefront of discussions was the motto to rectify the shortcomings experienced by states during the GST transition.
-This deficit, amounting to ₹2.35 lakh crore, was attributed to the combined effects of GST implementation challenges and the economic loss induced by the COVID-19 pandemic.
+This ₹2.35 lakh crore deficit resulted from the combined effects of GST implementation challenges and the economic loss caused by the COVID-19 pandemic.

-To address the compensation shortfall, two options were presented:
+To address the compensation shortfall, they presented two options:

 States could opt to borrow from a designated special window provided by the Centre, with the repayment facilitated through future cess collections.